 With a three camera crew, we captured man-on-the-street tenant interviews, sit-down expert testimonials and various b-roll of safety signage and equipment throughout three of Brandywine’s flagship Philadelphia properties.
 Our client, the lovely Kirsten Shawn, played the host & interviewer, and her colleagues Bill Criticos and John Clyde were our technical experts for the series.
 All three were naturals!
 (I’m still convinced that the lot of them are moonlighting as actors.)

 Kirsten Shawn conducting tenant interviews.

 Lou and his director of photography, John Michael Ryan, relied on Wonderful Machine to provide all logistical and production support from catering/craft to equipment to crew.
-We connected with the dudes at Expressway Grip to source our camera and grip.
+We connected with the dudes at Expressway Cinema Rentals to source our camera and grip.
 We also hired a talented local crew of stylists, audio techs, gaffers and camera operators to help bring Kirsten and Lou’s vision to life.

 Lou adjusting his IFB in the video village.